 The Capital One Venture card is on here based on my personal experience.
 I’ve opened up over 30 credit cards over the past few years from all sorts of different banks; American Express, Chase, Citi, etc., and my highest credit limit ever came from the Capital Once Venture.
 This credit limit was above $30,000.

-The Venture card comes with a solid 50,000 points early spend bonus after you spend $3,000 in the first 3 months which is worth $500 and it earns 2% back towards travel for all purchases.
+The Venture card comes with a solid 60,000 points early spend bonus after you spend $3,000 in the first 3 months.
+It earns 2% back towards travel for all purchases.
 If you’re looking for a simplified rewards system for a high limit credit card, then the Venture is certainly an option to think about.
-You can click HERE to learn more about this card and compare it others.

 If you are interested in staying at Hilton properties then the Amex Hilton Aspire should be on your radar for several reasons.
 Since this is a premium credit card, you might be able to get approved for one of the higher credit limits.